ISISComputingGroup/EPICS-WinDDE/README.md

 ```
 within e.g. an EPICS ao record to tie it to the "double1" DDE item, note the "1" passed as the asyn address
 in this case is to indicate a double data type.
 See *WinDDETest.db* for more explanation and an example.
 To see changes
-pushed via DDE from elsewhere you could also either create an ai record mapped to the double1 parameter scanning at "I/O Inst", or you could use asyn:READBACK info record on the original ao record.
+pushed via DDE from elsewhere you could also either create an ai record mapped to the double1 parameter scanning at "I/O Intr", or you could use the *asyn:READBACK* info record on the original ao record.

-When using the driver either standalone or incorporated into another driver, you would create additional
+When using the driver either standalone or incorporated into an existing driver, you would normally create
-PVs that mapped to the DDE item names and then push updates to (or monitor) these PV to form the DDE link.
+PVs that are mapped to the DDE item names and then push updates to (or monitor) these PV from other PVs in your application to create the complete DDE link.

 If you incorporate the driver into an existing application, you need to modify the ioc main program
 as done in   *WinDDETestMain.cpp*   to add a message loop to pump DDE messages.